 ABOUT

 Trina Moyles is a YUKON-BASED author, JOURNALIST, and CREATIVE producer.
-Her work is inspired by rural communities and relationships with land, wildlife, food security, and climate change
+Her work is inspired by rural communities and relationships with land, wildlife, food security, and climate change.

 Photo: Mark Kelly